joshkemp1/UgaritAlignment_Kemp/KempAlignmentGuidelines.md

  Prepositional phrases are aligned with each component 1-1 when possible.
 If the equivalent English expression is imperfect, the annotator's discretion is to be employed.

 ### Cases Uses
-1. Inflected nouns are aligned with the corresponding English translation 1-N. Example: ‘χρῑστοῦ’ – “of Christ”.
+1. Inflected nouns are aligned with the corresponding English translation 1-N. Example: ‘χριστοῦ’ – “of Christ”.
 2. Modifiers do not obey the above rule.
 3. If English prepositions do not correctly convey Greek meaning, the Greek word is *only* aligned with the lexical translation.